gbbns/static.gbbns.co/content/writing/2017-review.md

 [Actual 2017]
 When I started to reflect on what actually went on during 2017 it left me in little wonder as to why I was pretty exhausted!

+## Achievments
-## Professional achievments
+### Professional
 * 1 year anniversary at Auto Trader
 * Started to get Accessibility talked about
     * Ran workshops
     * This checks off a personal goal of wanting to do some kind of public speaking.
     * Submitted proposal for external talk
         * Hopefully going to get more involved with speaking
     * Started a guild, in fact, started two!
         * FE guild